richfaces/richfaces-archetypes/rf-gae-sample/src/main/resources/archetype-resources/readme.txt

 ============================================================================================================

 LOCAL DEPLOYMENT
-you still could deploy your application as usually using
+you still can deploy your application to a local tomcat instance.
-1)	mvn clean install -Prelease
+1)	mvn clean install
-2)	put to tomcat6 or jboss (war's for both application servers will be created)
+2)	put target war into tomcat6 webapp directory
-3) 	run choosen server
+3) 	Launch tomcat
-4)      enjoy going to http:\\localhost:8080\<app-name>
+4)  Go to http:\\localhost:8080\<app-name>